Arka-Singha/Emoticare-Chatbot-Companion/README.md

 <h2>Future Works</h2>
 <p>Our aim will be to deploy this chatbot in daily-use apps for easy access whenever required, and to ensure empowerment and self-management for users.</p>

+<h2>Acknowledgments</h2>
+<p>We would like to express our heartfelt gratitude to our supervisor and mentor, Dr. Sricheta Parui.
+We also extend our thanks to KIIT University for allowing us to present our work.</p>

 <h2>References</h2>
 <ul>